automatic-controls/integration-builder-eikon-script/README.md

 ## Overview

 Integration Builder is a groovy script which is meant to be executed in the EIKON application.
 [EIKON](https://www.automatedlogic.com/en/products/webctrl-building-automation-system/engineering-tools/eikon/) is a graphical programming tool which comes installed alongside [WebCTRL](https://www.automatedlogic.com/en/products/webctrl-building-automation-system/).
 Compatability has been tested for use with WebCTRL9.0 only.
 The purpose of this script is to generate a control program using data from a BACnet discovery file in either CSV or XML format.
-The script generates input and output network points as well as basic alarming logic.
+The script generates input network points as well as basic alarming logic.

 ## Installation